 We have clear Constitutional documents and a committee structure covering all aspects of TfN's activities.

-The Partnership Board brings together Elected members, business leaders from the private sector and other appropriate representative groups, to advise on strategic decisions.
+The Partnership Board brings together members, business leaders from the private sector and other appropriate representative groups, to advise on strategic decisions.

-The Chief Executive Officer and Deputy Chief Executive meet regularly with the Chair and two Vice-Chairs of the Board to discuss future business and current activities.
+The Chief Executive Officer meets regularly with the Chair and two Vice-Chairs to discuss future business and current activities.